 Adult VolunteersOver cadet age?
 We are always looking for adult volunteers to help make these activities a reality for our Air Cadets.
 We are looking for people to fill posts as Civilian Instructors, Chaplains, Uniformed staff and Civilian Committee members… the opportunities to make a difference are endless!

 What do Air Cadets do?You name it, there is a good chance there is an Air Cadet somewhere doing it!
 Air Cadets provides a stimulating, exciting and varied program which ensures that all cadets achieve their full potential.
-This may come in many different ways including academics, sport, flying, gliding, skiing, adventure training, leadership training and in the Duke of Edinburgh Award.
+This may come in many different ways including academics, sport, flying, gliding, skiing, adventure training, citizenship, leadership training and in the Duke of Edinburgh Award.
 You will soon find that being an Air Cadet is its own reward - you constantly see the benefits of your own efforts, building on your achievements.

 When and where do Air Cadets meet?Most Squadrons will meet twice a week during which cadets are able to take part in many activities, as well as planning for additional ones.
 There are also numerous weekend events and activities, provided by the Squadrons.
 Additional activities are organised by the Wing, North Region and the Corps.
-These can take place at RAF Stations, Army Training Estates and even abroad and can last a lot longer than just a weekend.
+These can take place at RAF Stations, Defence Training Establishments and even abroad and can last a lot longer than just a weekend.
 Your local Squadron is always looking for new people to join, be it as a cadet, volunteer staff or as a member of a Squadrons Civilian Committee.

 How can you find out more?Why not see where your nearest Squadron is and see how you could get involved?
 There are 35 Air Cadet units in the Greater Manchester area, so there will be one near where you live!

-The Aims of the Air Training Corps
+The aims of the Air Cadets

 - to promote and encourage among young people a practical interest in aviation and the Royal Air Force